oshiomah1/oshiomah1.github.io/_posts/2021-2-12-Week_4_Walkthrough.md

 Now these aren't the organisms you're necessarily looking for today, but you will probably find a couple of them as you go through your data.
 The way we spot phages is by looking for a couple types of key features in the annotations (so you're going to have to look at the contigs to find this info):

-- Structural proteins - they're often called capsid, tail, or head proteins.
+- Structural proteins - they're often annotated as capsid, tail, or head proteins.
 These form the protein shell- the capsid- of a bacteriophage.
 - Transposon-like proteins- these are proteins that allow for genetic regions to lift up and out of a genome, then integrate somewhere else.
 You'll see keywords like "Transposable element" or "integrase".
 Obviously pretty important if you're a virus and you want your DNA to integrate into your host's genome as a prophage!
 - Lots and lots of hypothetical proteins, and proteins with no informative annotation.
 Viral proteins evolve very quickly, and it's difficult to tell what they're doing based on sequence data alone a lot of the time.